Polly Trottenberg: NYC DOT

 Polly Trottenberg was appointed by New York City Mayor Bill de Blasio on December 31, 2013, to replace Janette Sadik-Khan as Commissioner of the New York City Department of Transportation.
 Trottenberg was sworn in on January 27, 2014.

 Trottenberg was also a board member of the Metropolitan Transportation Authority, having been confirmed for a 10-year term on June 23, 2014.
 Seen as a voice of "sanity" on the board, she resigned from the position on June 3, 2019.
 Trottenberg also served as the chair of TRANSCOM, a coalition of 16 transportation-related agencies in the New York metropolitan area, from 2015 to 2019.

 Deputy Secretary of Transportation

 In November 2020, Trottenberg was named a volunteer member of the Joe Biden presidential transition Agency Review Team to support transition efforts related to the United States Department of Transportation.
 On January 18, 2021, it was announced that Trottenberg would serve as United States Deputy Secretary of Transportation in the incoming Biden administration.
 On February 13, 2021, her nomination was formally submitted to the Senate for confirmation.
-On April 13, 2021, Trottenberg was confirmed in a 82–15 vote.
+On April 13, 2021, Trottenberg was confirmed in an 82–15 vote.
 She was sworn into office on April 14, 2021.

+Trottenberg was named acting administrator of the Federal Aviation Administration by President Biden on June 8, 2023.

+New York University

+On July 10, 2025, New York University (NYU) announced that Trottenberg would become dean of NYU’s Wagner Graduate School of Public Service and a Global Distinguished Professor at NYU, assuming these duties on August 1, 2025.